Nightmare Fuel: Death Grips

 You whimper while i check my phone

-- Hunger Games: MC Ride going through mood swings, daring the person he's talking to to push him onto another one.
+- "Hunger Games": MC Ride going through mood swings, daring the person he's talking to to push him onto another one.
 Doesn't sound all that threatening in text, but accompanied by the crazy 808 drumbeats under his words, it makes the listener want to back away as quickly as they can.

-- In fact, really, the entirety of the Death Grips catalogue follows MC Ride's slow journey from being kinda violent to fully embracing a hedonistically terrible lifestyle to starting to be driven insane by said lifestyle to, with Government Plate's oddly taciturn songs, catatonia.
+- In fact, really, the entirety of the Death Grips catalogue follows MC Ride's slow journey from being kinda violent to fully embracing a hedonistically terrible lifestyle to starting to be driven insane by said lifestyle to, with Government Plates's oddly taciturn songs, catatonia.

 - Their ARGs, in which they frequently post very cryptic and creepy pictures with hidden puzzles all over 4chan and the Deep Web, and generally messing with everyone heavily.